 Sea Walking is not a challenging activity, and even children as young as the age of 5 years old can join it!
 One of the best Sea Walking spot is located at Tunku Abdul Rahman Park, which consists of a group of 5 islands in Kota Kinabalu, Sabah.
 Many people who join the Sea Walking activity also choose to visit Sapi Island and Manukan Island.
 Both islands are simply beautiful, and you definitely want to make your trip to Sabah worth it by visiting these 2 islands.

 The Raya holiday is pretty long this year, and you might want to grab the opportunity to go "jalan-jalan".
-However, please remember that Covid-19 is still lurking around, ?waiting for you.
-Now that you know what to do during Hari Raya if you have no kampung to balik, remember to follow the SOP strictly.
-Have a safe ?holiday!
+However, please remember that Covid-19 is still lurking around, waiting for you.
+Now that you know what to do during Hari Raya if you have no kampung to balik, remember keep yourself safe from the virus.
+Enjoy your holiday!